 If you don't make your mortgage payments, the bank can go through a legal process called "foreclosure" to sell your home to pay off the unpaid debt.
-Foreclosures are either judicial (through the court system) or nonjudicial (out of court) depending on state law and the circumstances.
-(To learn what foreclosure is, how it works, and what options are available to you when facing foreclosure, see What Is Foreclosure?
-An Introduction.)
+Foreclosures are either "judicial" (through the court system) or "nonjudicial" (out of court) depending on state law and the circumstances.

 With a nonjudicial foreclosure, the foreclosing party follows a set of state-specific procedural steps to foreclose the home.
 Read on to learn details about:

 When you take out a home loan, you sign either a mortgage or deed of trust, which creates a lien on the property.
 If the mortgage or deed of trust contains what's called a "power of sale" provision, and state law allows it, the bank can foreclose the home nonjudicially.

 Nonjudicial foreclosures generally proceed more quickly than ones that have to go through the court system.
 A nonjudicial foreclosure usually takes just a few months, whereas a judicial foreclosure generally might take several months or years, depending on the state.

 Below are the steps in a typical nonjudicial foreclosure, although the process varies widely from state to state.
 Talk to a foreclosure lawyer to find out the exact nonjudicial procedures in a particular state.

-Under a federal law that went into effect January 10, 2014, in most cases, the loan servicer (the company that you make your payments to) can't start the foreclosure until the borrower is more than 120 days' delinquent on the loan.
+Under a federal law that went into effect on January 10, 2014, in most cases, the loan servicer (the company that you make your payments to) can't start the foreclosure until the borrower is more than 120 days delinquent on the loan.
 You can use this time to apply for an alternative to foreclosure, like a loan modification, short sale, or deed in lieu of foreclosure.